Welcome to the Microbial Genomes Atlas Gateway

-MiGA@XSEDE is the latest extension of the Microbial Genome Atlas (MiGA).
+MiGA Gateway is the latest extension of the Microbial Genome Atlas (MiGA).
 MiGA is designed to be the genome-equivalent of projects like the Ribosomal Database Project (RDP) and SILVA.
 In addition to serving as a repository, MiGA provides data and tools to classify and catalog microbial genomes and perform gene diversity analysis against publicly available reference genomes.
-MiGA@XSEDE super-charges the functionality of MiGA through the use of an XSEDE Supercomputer.
+MiGA Gateway super-charges the functionality of MiGA through the use of an Supercomputer.

 MiGA is the result of a collaboration between the Kostas Lab (Georgia Institute of Technology) and the RDP team (Center for Microbial Ecology, Michigan State University).
 The MiGA project is funded by the US National Science Foundation (Awards #1356288 & #MCB190042).
-MiGA@XSEDE infrastructure is provided by XSEDE, with support from Indiana University and the Apache Airavata project.
+MiGA Gateway infrastructure is supported by Indiana University and the Apache Airavata project.